Cypress-Fairbanks Independent School District: Other Facilities

+The current headquarters is in Cypress, and is known as the Mark Henry Administration Building.
+In 2023, administrative departments moved buildings.

-The district headquarters, the 136000 sqft Instructional Support Center (ISC), is a former shopping center that was previously owned by the Federal Deposit Insurance Corporation (FDIC).
+The previous district headquarters was in northwest unincorporated Harris County.
+It was the 136000 sqft Instructional Support Center (ISC), a former shopping center that was previously owned by the Federal Deposit Insurance Corporation (FDIC).
 The district purchased it for $1.4 million, with the previous tenants being a part of the CFISD agreement to purchase the building.
 After the purchase, CFISD renovated 123000 sqft of the facility.
 The district had spent $9 million to build its previous headquarters on Windfern Road, which had opened in 1978.